The Hubble Constant from Blue Type Ia Supernovae: Introduction

 Considering the challenges in establishing a universally applicable and physical dust model for SN Ia cosmology, in this paper we take a complementary approach.
-We attempt to circumvent dust corrections entirely by only studying the bluest SNe Ia, which is presumably the least reddened sub-population of SNe Ia \citep{Mandel17, 2023MNRAS.525.5187W, 2024MNRAS.533.2319W, 2023ApJ...945...84P, 2024arXiv240606215P}.
-We show that there is indeed a dependence of $H_{0}$ of SN Ia color, with the bluest SNe Ia leading to values that are not strongly discrepant with the low CMB $H_{0}$ value.
+We attempt to circumvent dust corrections entirely by only studying the bluest SNe Ia, which is presumably the least reddened subpopulation of SNe Ia \citep{Mandel17, 2023MNRAS.525.5187W, 2024MNRAS.533.2319W, 2023ApJ...945...84P, 2024arXiv240606215P}.
+We show that there is a dependence of $H_{0}$ on SN Ia color, with the bluest SNe Ia leading to values that are not strongly discrepant with the low CMB $H_{0}$ value (and at the same time not inconsistent with the SH0ES value).
 Section \ref{sec:datana} briefly describes the publicly available data sets and methods used in this work.
-In Section \ref{sec:bluetoredhubble} we demonstrate that lower values of $H_0$ are obtained for blue SNe in three different samples.
+In Section \ref{sec:bluetoredhubble} we demonstrate that lower values of $H_0$ are obtained for blue SNe in two different samples.
 We discuss the results and impact thereof on the $H_{0}$-tension in Section \ref{sec:discussion} and conclude that a promising way of dealing with uncertain dust corrections in addressing the $H_{0}$-tension may be to focus on unextinguished SNe Ia only.